peachycloudsecurity/awesome-cloud-security-interview/README.md

 - What is a privilege escalation attack, and how do you prevent it in a cloud environment?
 - Explain the importance of web application firewalls (WAFs) in cloud security.
 - How can you detect and respond to insider threats in a cloud environment?
-- Describe a scenario where a misconfigured IAM policy in AWS posed a security risk.
-How would you identify and rectify such misconfigurations?
 - What is a Distributed Denial-of-Service (DDoS) attack, and how can cloud providers help mitigate it?
 - How do you ensure the security of data transferred between on-premises infrastructure and the cloud?
 - Imagine you are responsible for reviewing the security of AWS Lambda functions in your organization's environment.
 You discover a Lambda function that has an SSRF (Server-Side Request Forgery) vulnerability, and specifically at "http://127.0.0.1:9001/2018-06-01/runtime/invocation/next."
 Explain the potential security risks associated with this SSRF vulnerability and how you would recommend mitigating these risks.